 Figure 19-Timing diagram for an example of RCM transmission without RTW

-Figure 19 shows a timing diagram for an example of RCM transmission without RTW.
-RCMs are transmitted at the exact timing of Round Interval without RTW.
+Figure 19 shows a timing diagram for an example of the RCM transmission without the RTW.
+The RCMs are transmitted at the exact timing of Round Interval without the RTW.
 Since the RCM of Ranging Round N+1 failed, the RCM of Ranging Round N+2 is transmitted at Round Interval which is specified in the RCM of Ranging Round N.